Everyday Medication Mistakes That Could Make You Sick

 Every year, errors in medications taken at home land people in the emergency room.
 Here's what to avoid in order to stay safe.

 Not understanding medication dangers

 The number of home medication errors that resulted in calls to Poison Control doubled over a 13-year study period, according to recent research, and that’s only the mistakes that were phoned in.
 Luckily, most of those mistakes weren’t life-threatening, but they can be: One-third of the medication errors in the study resulted in hospitalization.
 The first step to avoiding these mistakes is awareness of how serious they can be.
-And know the questions to ask when you start a new prescription.

 Taking too high a dose

 Even too much Tylenol can cause serious liver damage, according to the U.S. Food and Drug Administration (FDA).
 “If you take a dose that’s too high, you may have an increased chance of side effects—for example, increased drowsiness from pain medication or bleeding from too much anticoagulant, such as Warfarin [Coumadin]—due to having too much of the medication in your body,” says Barbara Young, PharmD, MHA, editor of consumer medical information for the American Society of Heath-System Pharmacists‘ (ASHP) AHFS Drug Information resource.

 Here are the four questions you must ask when picking up a new prescription.